nicktaras/jimp-preview-maker/README.md

 # jimp

-## Example repository to generate the AutographNFT
+## Example repository to generate a desired image output.

 ### Dev